valerio-bozzolan/italian-fuel-stations-comparator/README.md

 Push in Launchpad:

 https://code.launchpad.net/it-fuel-stations-comparator

+## Translations
+Translations are easily made using GNU Gettext.
+See the `l10n/` folder structure.
+Use something as Poedit to edit existing `.po` files or to create a new one from the `.pot`.

+Remember to run the `cli/localize.sh` script before editing a `.po` file.
+Also run it *twice* when you finished.

+The site language switcher is in the `load-post.php`.
+That part sucks but it works.

 ## License
 This is a **Free** as in **Freedom** project.
 It comes with ABSOLUTELY NO WARRANTY.
 You are welcome to redistribute it under the terms of the **GNU Affero General Public License v3+**.